YsbAli/MERN-PROJECTS/README.md

 # MERN Stack Projects

 <div>
-<4>Welcome to the MERN Stack Projects repository!
+Welcome to My MERN Stack Projects repository!
 This collection of projects showcases the power and versatility of the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 Each project represents a unique application or feature, demonstrating the capabilities of this modern and full-stack development environment.</h4>
 </div>

 <h1>Projects</h1>